hezion15272/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 file 3-print_numbers.c writes a function that prints the numbers, from 0 to 9, followed by a new line

 file 4-print_most_numbers.c writes a function that prints the numbers from 0 t0 9, followed by a new line

+file 5-more_numbers.c writes a function that prints 10 times the numbers from 0 t0 14, followed by a new line